 Danish Viking Kings Still Play Around Moesgaard Museum

 Aarhus is one of the oldest cities in Denmark and Scandinavia.
-Its history goes all the way back to the 8th century when the first Vikings settled around Aarhus River.
-The old word ‘Aros’ meant river mouth and from this term the current name of the city, Aarhus, developed.
-To settle along the river was ideal for the Danish Vikings since they could keep their Viking ships well protected from enemies, tucked away from the coastline.
+Its history dates back to the 8th century when the first Vikings settled around the Aarhus River.
+The old word ‘Aros’ meant river mouth, and from this term, the current name of the city, Aarhus, developed.
+Settling along the river was ideal for the Danish Vikings since they could keep their Viking ships well protected from enemies, tucked away from the coastline.

-For centuries Aros was the location of a thriving Viking culture.
-What is pretty unique is that the geographical location of the old Aros has been preserved as the location of the present-day modern city centre.
-It is today a flourishing place where the numerous students, curious tourists and sociable citizens mix and take part in the vibrant cultural life at the river cafés and other trendy, local establishments.
+For centuries, Aros was the location of a thriving Viking culture.
+What is quite unique is that the geographical location of the old Aros has been preserved as the location of the present-day modern city centre.
+Today, it is a flourishing place where students, curious tourists, and citizens blend and take part in the vibrant cultural life at the river cafés and other trendy, local establishments.

-During the last decades significant excavations have been undertaken on several Aarhus squares and streets, stunningly revealing that the Viking settlements are actually older than earlier assumed.
-The first settlements are now believed to date all back to year 770.
+During the last decades, significant excavations have been undertaken on several Aarhus squares and streets, stunningly revealing that the Viking settlements are older than earlier assumed.
+The first settlements are now believed to date all back to the year 770.

 Moesgaard Museum and the Viking Museum

 The remparts and finds are exhibited at both Moesgaard Museum south of Aarhus and the Viking Museum situated in the basement of the Nordea Bank on the Skt.
 Clemens Square in central Aarhus.
-Recently, a Viking warrior has been excavated on a building site beneath the former main library in the city.
-It has been displayed in Moesgaard Museum in spring 2019 together with the permanent exhibition of runic stones and other Viking finds.
+Recently, a Viking warrior has been excavated on a building site beneath the former city library.
+It was displayed in Moesgaard Museum in the spring of 2019, together with the permanent exhibition of runic stones and other Viking finds.

-The Viking Museum Aarhus holds significant artifacts from the Viking Age, literally found on the square just outside.
+The Viking Museum Aarhus holds significant artefacts from the Viking Age found on the square just outside.
 It exhibits remains of the ramparts from central Aarhus.
-At the same time the exhibition monitors an animation of a Viking attack taking place at the time of the old Aros.
-Also an exact model city of Aarhus (in year 980) under the reign of one of the Viking kings, Harold Bluetooth, is on display.
+At the same time, the exhibition monitors an animation of a Viking attack taking place at the time of the old Aros.
+Also, an exact model city of Aarhus (in the year 980) under the reign of one of the Viking kings, Harold Bluetooth, is on display.

 The wild Viking kings

-Throughout the years Aros also became a convenient base for the renowned Viking raids out of Denmark.
+Throughout the years, Aros also became a convenient base for the renowned Viking raids out of Denmark.
 The Viking kings were fearless and set out to conquer new lands.
-They reached many parts of Europe, in particular England and Ireland, in their search of wealth and power.
-On their way they raided monasteries to get their treasures.
+They reached many parts of Europe, particularly England and Ireland, in search of wealth and power.
+On their way, they raided monasteries to get their treasures.
 Wherever they arrived, the violent seafarers were brutal and reckless.
-To a large extent they defeated the people they encountered.
-Within long the Viking kings had conquered considerable land even far away from Denmark through their raids.
+To a large extent, they defeated the people they encountered.
+Over time, the Viking kings conquered considerable land, even far away from Denmark, through raids.

 Moesgaard surroundings and museum

-Moving further to the south, we reach the hilly Skåde Bakker and Moesgaard grounds where the old manor Moesgaard still stands.
+Moving further south, we reach the hilly Skåde Bakker and Moesgaard grounds where the old manor Moesgaard still stands.

-It was in 1970 turned into a museum featuring the Danish history from the past by exhibiting Danish ethnological and archeological artifacts and finds from ancient times.
-In particular, it has a number of runic stones and bog bodies with the most famous one being the Grauballe Man.
+In 1970, it was converted into a museum featuring Danish history from the past by exhibiting Danish ethnological and archaeological artefacts and finds from ancient times.
+Among other things, it has several runic stones and bog bodies, with the most famous find being the Grauballe Man.

 9 cultural spots in Aarhus